nomadbitcoin/kitdot/docs/roadmap.md

 have llmstxt for our public resources.
 We should research and decide if we will Use https://www.algolia.com/ for AI integration on the docs.
 Is there a way we can build a "Map of Maps?" to somehow embedd from all other ecosystem maps of tools and Dapps.
+Ideally, all and each template should have an tree of links to feed user's AI within selected templates.

 AI Integrations:
 how can we make the sdk usable by lovable or other AI generators?
 THe user should be able to say "use the template XXX from kitdot" or similar commands.